- Department of Neuroscience

 Kirschman, L.T., Fil, D., Borysiewicz, E. and Konat, G.W.
 (2011) Peripheral immune challenge with dsRNA enhances kainic acid-induced status epilepticus.
 Met.
 Brain Dis.
 26:91-93.

 My research interests are primarily focused on innate immunity of the brain.
 In particular, the research objective of my laboratory is to elucidate mechanisms by which inflammatory episodes in the periphery elicit inflammatory response in the brain and alter its function.

 Metabolic Brain Disease (Editor-in-Chief)

 Neurobiology and Anatomy; Center for Basic and Translational Stroke Research

 The immune system and the brain maintain intricate communication that plays an important role in both health and disease.
-For example, epidemiological evidence indicates that peripheral inflammatory conditions are comorbid factors in epilepsy.
+For example, epidemiological evidence indicates that peripheral viral infections are comorbid factors in seizures.
 The putative mechanisms entail pathways by which inflammatory signals are relayed to the brain and lower seizure threshold.
 However, these pathways have not been defined.
-We have developed a mouse model to study the effect of viral infections on seizure propensity.
-In this model, peripheral inflammation is induced by peritoneal injection of dsRNA, a viral mimic.
-This inflammatory challenge renders the brain hypersusceptible to kainic acid-induced seizures as seen from increased severity and prolonged duration of status epilepticus.
-Our experimental paradigm provides a valuable heuristic model for unveiling mechanisms by which peripheral inflammatory signals are conveyed to the brain and affect its function.
+We have developed a preclinical murine model in which the peritoneal injection of a viral mimetic, polyinosinic-polycytidylic acid (PIC) robustly increases susceptibility to kainic acid (KA)-induced seizures.
+Subsequent studies have indicated that the principal mechanism entails dysregulation of glutamate homeostasis in hippocampal astrocytes and that this dysregulation is mediated by the activation of endogenous complement pathways.